Knoz9/Web-A3-PersonalWebDesktop/README.md

 ## Usage & Features

+### Status bar

+#### How to Use/Features:
+- When an app is open, just like on macOS, the app name is displayed in the top left.

+- It displays the current date and time at the far right

+- It also shows the current battery percentage in an icon, and if you hover over it, we can see the percentage in numbers.

+- The battery defaults to 100% if we can't read the battery due to privacy or if the device does not have a battery to read.

-### Desktop
+### Dock

+#### How to Use/Features:
-Click on the icons on the desktop to open the corresponding application.
-You can drag the windows around and close them.
+- Click on the icons in the dock to open the corresponding application.

+- You can drag the windows around and close them.
+When multiple windows are open, they stack on top of each other.

+- You can focus on any window by clicking its draggable bar, which will bring it to the front of the stack.

+- Also, we have some animations in the dock, and the app name is shown when hovering over an icon.

 ### Memory game